Skip to content ↓

 Reading Homework:

 In addition to the Read Aloud book, your child will also bring home a book they have chosen from the class book corner or library.
 We have a recommended list of 10 STAR BOOKS which we encourage children to pick to widen their reading experience of different genres, authors and themes.
-These are listed below:

 Tom’s Midnight Garden- Pippa Pearce (1958)